This guide- all about going vegan for beginners, is written by both a vegan identifying dietitian!

 Calcium

-Going vegan means giving up dairy, which often raises the question:
+Going vegan means giving avoiding dairy, which often raises the question:

 “Where am I going to get calcium for bone health?”